sgregson/dotfiles-md/README.md

 Every code block in a folder of Markdown can be compiled, symlinked, or run.

+## Usage

+> Requires NodeJS to be installed

+1. navigate to your folder of markdown files
+1. Run `npx dot-md`

+## Installation

+It's recommended to run the command line tool via `npx` rather than installing a local copy.

+> To use offline, `npm i -g dot-md` and run with `npx dot-md --no`.
+NOTE: this will not auto-update

+Read CONTRIBUTING.md for contributing code changes or installing locally.

 ## Why?

 **literate markdown** IMO dotfiles should be organized in a way that makes sense to you, for fast recall and organization – but you ultimately need to either place them in a specific location or manipulate your `$PATH`.